Ajaydwivedi2/Email-sign-up-app/Readme.md

 ## General Information
-- The app let the user signup for the news-letter
+- The app let the user signup for the news-letters
 - The aim of this project was to learn how to implement news-letter-signup page on the website